SMSadegh19/Smart-Elevator/README.md

 ## Structure
 ### Simple Apps
-In this project, I have made a repository named 'Simple Apps' that concludes the neccessary simple python codes to complete this project.
+In this project, I have made a folder named 'Simple Apps' that concludes the neccessary simple python codes to complete this project.
 I think it is also a good tutorial for new raspberry pi users.